This newsletter in English 31 October 2007

 ver.di/GPA newsletter: new issue

-13. Current seminar appointments
+13. Current seminars

-Registrations are possible for the following seminars and workshops co-made by us:
+Registration is possible for the following seminars and workshops co-made by us:

 18 -- 24-11-2007 in Livorno (Italy)